firozzer/YoutubeOverlay/README.md

 -> `tsconfig.json` is just the instructions for the TypeScript compiler.

 -> Somehow still need to figure out how NOT to run the extension when user clicks on the icon but URL != "https://www.youtube.com/watch?v*".
+Need to place this restriction in the Manifest somehow, as not too keen on a Javascript `if tab.url !=` check in the `bg.js`.